minhthanh3145/minhthanh3145.github.io/_posts/Product Management/2023-01-23-2022-reflection-as-a-pm.md

 I spent the past few days thinking about what I've learned over the past year.
 In 2021, I stretched my thinking on thorny topics such as [product strategy](https://minhthanh3145.github.io/my-take-on-product-strategy), [enabling context](https://minhthanh3145.github.io/get-everyone-out-of-the-building-or-how-product-managers-are-like-fire-fighters) and [synthesizing how frameworks may be combined](https://minhthanh3145.github.io/how-product-development-frameworks-work-together-to-enable-actions).

 But I didn't write a single blog post in 2022, because I wanted to move away from abstraction and synthesis and get closer to more simple ideas.
 Specifically, I want to put simple things into practice, extensively.
 So far, I've been able to take some simple ideas very seriously.
-I think of that as a great success, and I'd like to use this blog post to ruminate on such thoughts, which hopefully are going to be helpful to readers in some way.
+I think of that as a great success, and I'd like to use this blog post to ruminate on these ideas, which hopefully are going to be helpful to readers in some way.

 ## Make it easy to do simple things